 Participation in pre-primary education programs can not only improve the subsequent primary school performance of children, but also serve as child care for working parents.
-Between 2000 and 2013, the number of children who attend pre-primary schools all over the world has risen from 116.7 million to 181.8 million (SESRIC, 2014).
+Over the last decade, the number of children who attend pre-primary schools all over the world has risen dramatically.

-Source: SESRIC staff calculations based on WDI and UNESCO, UIS Database.
-Or latest year
+Source: SESRIC staff calculations based on UNESCO, UIS Database.
+Note: Country-group averages are weighted by population of official age for pre-primary level.
+Or latest data available in last 5 years

-For OIC member countries, the pace of growth in pre-primary school enrolment has been relatively slower than that of the world, although the number of pre-primary education enrolments increased from 16.3 million to 25.9 million.
-In non-OIC developing countries, the number of pre-primary school attendants increased from 76.5 million in 2000 to 127.4 million in 2013 - which corresponded to a surge by two-thirds.
-The average of OIC member countries is far lower than the world average and the average of developed countries as of 2013 both in terms of NER (Net Enrolment Rate) and GER (Gross Enrolment Rate) at pre-primary school level.
-In the OIC group, on average, GER was recorded as 28.3% and NER was measured as 25.0% in 2013 (Figure 3.7).
-Brunei had the highest GER (91.7%) in 2013.
-Lebanon was the top performer country in terms of NER in 2013 with a NER of 87.8% (Figure 5.8).
+For OIC member countries, the pace of growth in pre-primary school enrolment has been relatively slower than that of the world, although the number of pre-primary education enrolments increased.
+The average of OIC member countries is far lower than the world average and the average of developed countries as of 2016 in terms of GER (Gross Enrolment Rate) at pre-primary school level.
+In the OIC group, on average, GER was recorded as 27% (Figure 5.5).
+Suriname had the highest GER (94.4%) in 2016.
+Albania was the top performer country in terms of Net Enrolment Rate in 2016 with a NER of 81.7% (Figure 5.6).